Polyeons/Acer-Nitro5-Hackintosh-Ventura/progress.md

 | iCloud & Services | Yes |
 | Keyboard and trackpad | Yes, no delay |

-Update: Bluetooth seems to not work because IntelBluetoothFirmware.kext isn't working.
-Going to troubleshoot and get it to work.
+Update: Bluetooth seems to not work because either BlueToolFixup.kext and/or IntelBluetoothFirmware.kext isn't working properly.

+To conclude, this attempt was a success, kinda.
+The only thing not working is Bluetooth, but everything else seems to be fine.
+Since this is a beta, I wouldn't expect everything to work right off.
+So when Ventura actually gets a stable release, it would be better to do it then.

 (This will change in the future)